rikharthulee/seawhere/dbreadme.md

 - 🏯 **Sights** — “Static places like temples, gardens, or landmarks that visitors can go and see.”
 - 🎎 **Experiences** — “Hands-on or cultural activities, like a tea ceremony, sumo try-on, or cooking class.”
 - 🚌 **Tours** — “Guided outings from A→A or A→B, such as walking tours or day trips.”
-- 🗺️ **Products/Excursions** — “Curated bundles of sights, experiences, and tours that make up a day plan.”
+- 🗺️ **Excursions** — “Curated bundles of sights, experiences, tours (plus internal notes/transport) that make up a day plan.”
 - 🍜 **Food & Drink** — “Restaurants, cafés, bars, or other places to eat and drink.”

 ---